 The selection made on your application is purely informational and not binding.
 Your final choice of MTA is made after you have matriculated.
 PhD research is performed in collaboration with one of the Icahn School of Medicine at Mount Sinai research institutes.
 Completion of the program leads to conferral of a PhD degree in Biomedical Sciences or Neuroscience.

 In addition to meeting the minimum subject requirements for admission to the MD program, you must have significant research experience.
 You should also have taken advanced courses in the sciences.
 Completion of the MD program also requires adherence to the technical standards for admission.
-Preference will be given to applicants who will join the Program during the first year of MD/PhD training.
-Applicants must be U.S. citizens or permanent residents.
+Preference will be given to applicants who will join the Program during the first year of MD-PhD training.
+Applicants must be U.S. citizens or Permanent Residents.

-Formal interviews will be conducted by four or five faculty members from the Graduate School and the Medical Education program, as well as one advanced MD/PhD student.
-Interviewers will be selected based on the research interests you specified on your supplementary application.
+Formal interviews will be conducted by four or five faculty members from the Graduate School and the Medical Education program, as well as one advanced MD-PhD student.
+Interviewers will be selected based on the research interests you specified in your supplementary application.
 If invited to interview, you should be prepared to discuss past scientific and clinical experiences, your reasons for applying, and notable aspects of your application.

 What if I am not invited to interview?

 We evaluate all applications.
-As part of our decision making, we consider factors such as undergraduate performance, courses taken, MCAT scores, and recommendations from research mentors and other undergraduate faculty.
+As part of our decision-making, we consider factors such as undergraduate performance, courses taken, MCAT scores, and recommendations from research mentors and other undergraduate faculty.
 We look for a commitment to and serious exposure to research.
 Admission offers and waitlist decisions will be made beginning in December and January and will continue until we have filled the class.

 An approximate admissions timetable will be discussed at the conclusion of your interviews.